© Crown copyright 2017

 There has never been a better time to employ an apprentice or start an apprenticeship.

 - Apprenticeship participation now stands at a record level - there were 491,300 apprenticeship starts in the 2016 to 2017 academic year of which 121,250 (24.6%) were under 19.

 - There are, on average, 23,000 apprenticeship opportunities listed on find an apprenticeship every month.

-- Over 510 apprenticeship standards have been published or in development, with over 165 ready for delivery.
+- Over 520 apprenticeship standards have been published or in development, with over 200 that are approved for delivery.

-- There are currently 100 higher and degree apprenticeships available, with more in development, including foundation degrees, HNDs and full honours degrees.
+- There were over 1,670 degree level apprenticeship starts in 2016 to 2017, including foundation degrees, HNDs and full honours degrees.
 These include job roles ranging from legal services to banking and engineering.